Is Vegan Gluten Free? What You Need to Know From a Dietitian

 We’ve compiled examples of plant based foods that are also gluten free for the nutrients we mentioned (disclaimer: this is not a comprehensive list.
 Always check the label to make sure the product is gluten free as per your doctors instructions):

-• Riboflavin – Vegan Gluten Free Examples: portabella mushrooms, dry roasted almonds(4), vegan “milk” fortified with riboflavin.
+• Riboflavin – Vegan Gluten Free Examples: portabella mushrooms, dry roasted almonds(5), vegan “milk” fortified with riboflavin (make sure the milks you choose are gluten free of course!) .

-• Thiamin- Vegan Gluten Free Examples: black beans, rice enriched with thiamin, acorn squash(5).
+• Thiamin- Vegan Gluten Free Examples: black beans, rice enriched with thiamin, acorn squash(6).

 • Folic Acid – Vegan Gluten Free Examples: FYI: folic acid is synthetic and can be in foods fortified with it (of course, you’ll need to look for gluten free options if you’re gluten free).